k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 You can activate the mismatches finder on a specific table, rather than on an LU schema:

-* At the Schema, choose a table and click to open its Properties panel.
+* In the schema, choose a table and click to open its Properties panel.

-* At the project tree, choose the table and open it.
-Then click to open its Properties panel.
+* In the Project tree, choose the table and open it; then click to open its Properties panel.